 Control Autofit Options Globally

-To control the Autofit options globally in PowerPoint 2010, follow these steps:
+To control the Autofit options globally in PowerPoint 2010 for Windows, follow these steps:

 Figure 1: Proofing panel selected within PowerPoint Options dialog box